 Dr. Tehseen Meghji, Naturopathic Doctor

 - Stress symptoms.
-Many people feel chronic, low-grade stress that stays under the radar for awhile, but can eventually lead to palpitations, difficulty breathing, headaches, insomnia, and fatigue.
+Many people feel chronic, low-grade stress that stays under the radar for awhile.
+But it can eventually lead to palpitations, difficulty breathing, headaches, insomnia, and fatigue.

 - Left nostril breathing.
 Breathing through the left nostril will help activate your parasympathetic system.
 You close your right nostril and breathe through your left one for four seconds, hold it for four seconds, and then release the breath through the left nostril again for four seconds.
 You can do that for anywhere from ten to fifteen minutes as long as you’re not getting lightheaded, and it’s very good for relaxing the nervous system.

 - Conventional versus naturopathic medicine.
-Conventional medicines can be addictive and cause side effects, whereas naturopathic medicines such as herbs aren’t addictive, don’t have adverse side effects, and actually promote health in your body.
+Conventional medicines can be addictive and cause side effects.
+Naturopathic medicines such as herbs aren’t addictive, don’t have adverse side effects, and actually promote health in your body.

 When you are stressed, cortisol is released, and ins response to cioritcxsol, DHEA is released to combat cortisol.

 Both of these hormones, when secreted in high samkints, can have negative impacts.
 With elevated cortisol, it can cause insulin resistance down the line.
 This can exacerbate any hormonal issues that may be going on.